grafana/alloy/docs/sources/reference/components/loki/loki.secretfilter.md

 ## Blocks

-The `loki.secretfilter` component does not support any blocks, and is configured fully through arguments.
+The `loki.secretfilter` component doesn't support any blocks, and is configured fully through arguments.

 ## Exported fields